Heart disease and ED

-30th January 2013 - Men with erection problems now have an extra reason to see their doctor after a major new study revealed even relatively minor erectile difficulties could signal 'silent' heart disease and may indicate an increased risk of dying early.
+Men with erection problems have an extra reason to see their doctor, as even relatively minor erectile difficulties could signal 'silent' heart disease and may indicate an increased risk of dying early.

 Erection problems are very common.
 The NHS estimates 50% of men aged 40 to 70 years have it to some degree.

 Researchers say men with erectile dysfunction have a higher risk of hospital admission for heart disease, even if they have no history of heart problems.
 They are also at greater risk of premature death from any cause.